- THE BASICS:

 - Both sides of the boat must be decorated the same

-- Get your friends and family together to discuss theme ideas and remember music, props and skits – everyone is a star in the Parade
+- Get your friends and family together to discuss theme ideas and remember the music, props, and skits – everyone is a star in the Parade

 - DECORATING TIP: